Torkiliuz/RcGDPl/README.md

 #MergerFS
 /media/disk* /files fuse.mergerfs defaults,sync_read,allow_other,category.action=all,category.create=ff,minfreespace=100G,fsname=Files 0 0
 ```
 Check the MergerFS github for an explanation of the parameters used.
 Most importantly it gets the Cache Drives listed as the first drives, and therefore `category.create=ff` makes sure that every write is tried on these drives first, instead of writing to the Google Drive mount directly.
 We're not using `/etc/fstab` to mount the Google Drive remote, as we need a more dynamic way to remount based on when rate limiting occurs.
 We'll use `Systemd` combined with `Swatchdog` to solve this.

 # Rclone
 First you'll install [Rclone](https://rclone.org/downloads/).
 This differs from platform to platform, and also depends a bit on if you want the latest development release, latest stable release, or if you want to go for the one already in your package manager.
 I'd recommend going with the latest stable release.
 In order to configure Rclone run `rclone config` in your terminal.
 Press `n` to create a new remote, which will define your connection to Google Drive.
-name it something that makes sense, and add a number to the end of it.
+Name it something that makes sense, and add a number to the end of it.
 For example `gtdrive1`.
 We'll use the number for autorotation of users later.
 Press the number that corresponds to **Google Drive** in the next part; this number changes throughout different versions of Rclone.
 Create a custom `Client Id` by following **[this guide(!)](https://rclone.org/drive/#making-your-own-client-id)**; add that to **Application Client Id**, press `Enter`.
 Do the same for **Application Client Secret**.
 Choose **Full access all files** if you get asked.
 Leave **ID of the root folder** blank, as we're only using a subfolder on the Team Drive; just press `Enter`.
 Just press `Enter` for **Service Account Credentials JSON file path**.
 Press `n` to skip **advanced config**.
 Answer the question about auto config based on how you're running the commands.
 If you're running through SSH choose `n`.
 Open the URL you're giving in a browser locally if you're running through SSH.
 Choose the account to log in with (use an account that is linked to the Team Drive you want to access).
 Paste the verification code that you get back into the SSH-session.
 Press `y` when asked to configure it as a Team Drive.
 Choose the Team Drive you want to access from the list of choices that gets printed by writing the number corresponding to it.
 Verify that things look OK, and press `y` if it is.
 Now we're back to the list of configured remotes.
 Press `n` to add another remote; we will encrypt our data so only we can access it, and also so that we don't get metadata leaked.
 This drive also needs a name.
 Building on the name from the first remote, name it something that makes sense, and add a number to the end for scripted account-rolling.
 For example `gtcrypt1`.
 Since we're encrypting a remote we'll choose the option **Encrypt/Decrypt a remote** in the menu.
 We then get asked for the remote to encrypt.
 In order to have the ability to use the Google Drive for other files than media we will use a subfolder for media.
 This way our top level directory only has 1 folder and doesn't get as cluttered.
 Add the remote you previosly created.
 In the example this would look like `gtdrive1:Media`.
 For encryption choose **Encrypt the filenames**, also known as **standard** (option `2` as of writing this guide).
 Then choose **Encrypt directory names** (`true`).
 Since we'll only have one account connected at a time it's important that we set the encryption password and salt the same for each account/remote that we set up.
 Otherwise we will only see the files uploaded by that particular user for each remote.
 Therefore you'll choose **Yes type in my own password** for both.
 The password and salt can and should be different though, but use the same password and salt for each account.
 We do not need to edit advanced config, so choose `n` for this.
 If everything looks OK, type `y`.

 To check that the remote mount works you can run `rclone lsd gtcrypt1:`.
 If you don't get a warning message everything should be OK.

 ## Systemd Rclone Mount
 In order to mount our remote reliably with rolling accounts we'll use Systemd combined with log-watching done by Swatchdog.
 Animosity22 inspired this part, and the Systemd-file we're using is very similar to [his](https://raw.githubusercontent.com/animosity22/homescripts/master/rclone-systemd/gmedia-rclone.service).
 The Systemd-file we're using should be written to `/etc/systemd/system/rclone.service` and contain the following:
 ```
 [Unit]